 When Is the Best Time for Whale Watching in Iceland?

-You can enjoy whale-watching tours throughout the year, but depending on the whale-watching season, the experience can differ.
+You can enjoy whale-watching tours throughout the year, but the experience can differ depending on the whale-watching season.

-There are advantages to Iceland whale-watching in summer over winter, and visa-versa, that you should consider before booking your trip.
+There are advantages to Iceland whale-watching in summer over winter, and vice versa, that you should consider before booking your trip.
 Let us break it down for you.

-- Learn more: When Is the Best Time to Visit Iceland? - A Comprehensive Guide
+Learn more about When Is the Best Time To Visit Iceland?

 Whale Watching in Iceland in Summer

-Whale watching in summer has one obvious appeal over whale watching in winter - the weather.
+Whale watching in summer has one obvious appeal over whale watching in winter—the weather in Iceland is better.

-With calmer winds, fewer storms, and clearer skies, not only are whale-watching tours less likely to be canceled, but your chances of seeing cetaceans breaking the flat surface of the water are much higher.
+With calmer winds, fewer storms, and clearer skies, whale-watching tours have fewer cancellations, and your chances of seeing cetaceans breaking the flat surface of the water are much higher.

-Furthermore, standing on the deck for the tour's duration is more comfortable and a lot more enjoyable.
+Furthermore, standing on the deck for the tour's duration is a lot more enjoyable.

 However, the balmier weather is not the only reason whale watching in summer has advantages over whale watching in winter.
 The second main draw is the greater diversity of marine life.